rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 # Microstructure Characterization Framework for Pores/Particles & Grain Boundaries
-If you find this repository useful and would like to find out more about the implementation, please refer to our manuscript
+If you find this repository useful and would like to find out more about the implementation, please refer to our manuscript  [link to Google!](https://arxiv.org/abs/2101.06474)

-misc{perera2021optimized,
+      @misc{perera2021optimized,

       title={Optimized and autonomous machine learning framework for characterizing pores, particles, grains and grain boundaries in microstructural images},